 The main Madur hubs are in Purba Medinipur and Paschim Medinipur districts with around 6,000 artists, mainly women, weaving wonders using Madurkathi, a rhizome-based plant.
 Their vast range of products include home décor, furnishing, and lifestyle products like bags, purses, jackets.

 Sabang in Paschim Medinipur is renowned for this tradition.
-The artists will celebrate the 2nd edition of their annual festival 'Madur Utsav' on December 7 - 9, 2018.
+The artists celebrated the 2nd edition of their annual festival 'Madur Utsav' on December 7 - 9, 2018.

 It is a new cultural tourism destination.
 Visitors here often pay a visit to the Patachitra hub of Pingla which is less than 20 km away,